t-pearse/t-pearse.github.io/about.md

 View my [GitHub profile](https://github.com/t-pearse).

-I currently work in the Deals team at [PwC](http://www.pwc.co.nz) in Auckland, New Zealand.
-I have previously have founded and sold multinational technology startup.
+I am currently a Manager in the Deals team at [PwC](http://www.pwc.co.nz) in Auckland, New Zealand.
+Prior to this I founded and sold a multinational technology startup.
 All views are my own and not the views of my employer.

 View my professional profile on [LinkedIn](https://www.linkedin.com/in/thomaspearse/).